-- the Company remains in the commercial validation stage of its development having not yet achieved a material commercial transaction since becoming a reporting issuer in October 2006; - the Company has generated minimal commercial revenue to date; - the Company has only 6 employees; and, - the Company has limited resources to expend on typical compensation elements.
+- the Company remains in the commercial validation stage of its development having not yet achieved a material commercial transaction since becoming a reporting issuer in October 2006; - the Company has generated minimal commercial revenues to date; - the Company has not historically had a significant number of employees with a current complement of seven employees at April 30, 2015; and, - the Company has limited resources to expend on typical compensation elements.

-Compensation of the Employee NEO to the end of fiscal 2013 was made up of the following elements: (1) base salary (2) share options (granted on a discretionary basis by the Board) and (3) participation in the Company's group benefits plan.
+Compensation of the NEO to the end of fiscal 2015 was made up of the following elements: (1) base salary (2) share options granted either as prescribed under an employment contract or on a discretionary basis by the Board, and (3) participation in the Company's group benefits plan.

-The Board has determined that the salary levels provided to the Employee NEO are consistent with salaries paid to Employee NEO in companies at a similar stage of development within the biotech industry based upon their knowledge and experience and are consistent with the job descriptions and skill sets required for these roles.
+The Board has determined that the salary levels provided to the NEO are consistent with salaries paid to NEO in companies at a similar stage of development within the biotech industry based upon their knowledge and experience and are consistent with the job descriptions and skill sets required for these roles.

-The Company does not currently have a formal compensation review program for its Employee NEO that includes option-based awards, incentive based or otherwise, and accordingly no such option-based awards were granted to them in 2013 or prior years.
-Options granted to NEO occurred first, because of their membership as a director on the Board as described under Director Compensation, second, on a discretionary basis as noted in the footnotes to the Summary Compensation Table - NEO, or third based upon a formal agreement with the Employee NEO or with the Executive Director.
+The Company does not currently have a formal compensation review program for its Employee NEO that includes option-based awards, incentive based or otherwise, and accordingly no such option-based awards were granted to them in 2015 or prior years.
+Options granted to NEO occurred first, because of membership as a director on the Board as described under Director Compensation; second, on a discretionary basis as noted in the footnotes to the Summary Compensation Table - NEO; or third, based upon a formal agreement with the NEO.

-The Company's group benefits plan ("GBP") was established in October 2007 by a quotation process and offers health care, dental care, vision care and life insurance benefits paid by the Company as well as short and long term disability paid by the employee.
+The Company's group benefits plan ("GBP") was established in October 2007 by a quotation process and offers health care, dental care, vision care, and life insurance benefits paid by the Company as well as short and long term disability paid by the employee.
+The GBP is reviewed on an annual basis to ensure it meets the needs of its employees on a competitive basis.
 Employee NEO participate in the GBP on the same basis as all employees in the Company.
 This plan is not available to the Company's directors or consultants.

 The Company does not offer its NEO any perquisites or personal benefits.